 Put the pot on the flame and bring it to a low boil.
 Add in the sausages and the corn.

-Allow everything to simmer together until the potatoes get fork tender. *Note - the time this will take is totally dependent on the amount of food and water you're using.
+Allow everything to simmer together until the potatoes are fork-tender. *Note - the time this will take is totally dependent on the amount of food and water you're using.

 Lastly, add in the clams and shrimp and continue cooking until the shrimp are pink and opaque and the clams have opened fully.

-Lift to drain the strainer basket and carefully and slowly (because you don't want any of that steaming hot food to fall off the table and onto your dog) pour the contents of the pot out onto a newspaper-covered table. 😉
+Lift to drain the strainer basket and carefully and slowly (because you don't want any of that steaming hot food to fall off the table and onto your dog whose anxiously waiting for that very thing to happen), pour the contents of the pot out onto a newspaper-covered table. 😉

-Grab a plate, a cold beer and dig in!
+Grab a plate, and a cold beer, and dig in!

 Here are a few photos of family and food from that day that I hope you enjoy: